mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 ## Introduction

-CSS theme variables is a new feature in Material UI added in [`v5.6.0`](https://github.com/mui/material-ui/releases/tag/v5.6.0).
-It enables Material UI components to use the generated CSS theme variables instead of the raw values.
+CSS theme variables is a new feature in Material UI added in [`v5.6.0`](https://github.com/mui/material-ui/releases/tag/v5.6.0) (**not** enabled by default).
+It tells Material UI components to use the generated CSS theme variables instead of the raw values.

 ## Advantages